vwgert/vwgert.github.io/08_filters/01_course.md

 Jun 15 17:42:18 linux-ess: Failed password for: janedoe from 192.168.0.10 port 48239 ssh2
 Jun 17 18:22:22 linux-ess: Accepted password for: janedoe from 192.168.0.10 port 43448 ssh2
 ```
-Both commands give the same result and work the same.
+Both commands give the same result.
 What we can see is that the `grep` command will filter the file contents based on a string or pattern (in this case the string `jane`).

 ?> An important note to make is that, by default, `grep` is a case sensitive command.
 It will only show the lines in the file containing that specific keyword.
-Note that searching for the string _failed_ in all lower case will result in 0 lines being returned:
+Note that searching for the string - _failed_ in all lower case - will result in 0 lines being returned:
 ```bash
 student@linux-ess:~$ cat auth.log | grep failed
 student@linux-ess:~$